Darvid-223/housing-prices/README.md

 ## Acknowledgements

-- Special thanks to my friend Lucas Behrendt, whose feedback and tips from his experience in the same course were immensely helpful.
+- Special thanks to my friend and former Code Institute student Lucas Behrendt, whose feedback and tips from his experience in the same course were immensely helpful.
 - Special thanks to [Udemy's 100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) for providing comprehensive lessons on Python and object-oriented programming.
 This project was developed with the assistance of OpenAI's ChatGPT in the following areas:
 - **Code Validation**: ChatGPT helped validate the syntax and logic of the code.